awkwardpolygons/cartographer/README.md

    2. Hold `alt` while using a tool to do the opposite, ie. while raising hold `alt` to lower.
 9. Sculpt and paint your terrain.
 10. Remember to save with `ctrl-s` while working.
-11. **IMPORTANT!** To improve the editing experience, under the Material property find the HeightMap and MaskMap textures and save them to external files.
+11. **IMPORTANT!** To improve editing and runtime performance, under the Material property find the heightmap and maskmap textures and save them to external files (as `.res`).

 ## Physics

 1. To add collision physics to your terrain add a StaticBody to your terrain node.
 2. Add a CollisionCartoTerrain node to the StaticBody.
 3. Select the CollisionCartoTerrain node and in the inspector choose the Terrain Path, (select your terrain node).
-4. The HeightMapShape will be auto generated and updated when the terrain changes.
+4. The HeightmapShape will be auto generated and updated when the terrain changes.
 5. **IMPORTANT!** Do not add the physics while sculpting your terrain, it will be very slow as the HeightMapShape will be forced to update as you make changes.
    1. Either only add the physics nodes once you are done editing.
    2. Or only add the Terrain Path to the CollisionCartoTerrain once you are done editing.